MicrochipTech/fpga-hls-examples/Training3/readme.md

 Alternatively, you may generate your own bitstream from the Libero project created in the [prerequisites](#generating-the-libero-project) by running "Generate Bitstream", which runs
 Synthesis, Place and Route, and Timing (approx. 1-2 hours.)

-Note: as step 1 documented, to obtain this .job file, you can either:
-- Run `./setup.ps1` under `\fpga-hls-examples\` directory, to obtain pre-compiled binary.
-OR
-- re-generate the bitstream and Libero project from scratch by following the instructions here: <https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training1/Libero>

-10. Enter a project location.
+9. Enter a project location.
 Click OK.

-11. Now the Programmer window will open.
+10. Now the Programmer window will open.
 If you do not see the Programmer for the MPF300TS PolarFire® FPGA, then click Refresh/Rescan Programmers.

 <p align="center"><img src=".//media/image34.png" /></br>

-12. Now click the RUN button to program the FPGA.
+11. Now click the RUN button to program the FPGA.

-13. After programming you should see the RUN PASSED.
+12. After programming you should see the RUN PASSED.
 Now close FlashPro Express.

 <p align="center"><img src=".//media/image35.png" /></br>

-14. Now open the Windows Device Manager menu by opening the Start Menu and then searching for Device Manager.
+13. Now open the Windows Device Manager menu by opening the Start Menu and then searching for Device Manager.

 <p align="center"><img src=".//media/image36.png" /></br>

-15. In the Device Manager, look for a device type called Ports (COM & LPT) and open it.
+14. In the Device Manager, look for a device type called Ports (COM & LPT) and open it.
 You should find a COM port corresponding to the USB connection with the PolarFire Video Kit.
 Note this COM port number.
 If there is confusion about which COM port it is, unplug